DraqueT/PolyGlot/docs/readme_developers.txt

 4) Build the project.
 5) Copy the newly created "java_8_bridge.zip" file into the assets/assets/org/DarisaDesigns folder inside of the primary PolyGlot application's project folder.

-This will replace the Java 8 dependencies that run these select functions in PolyGlot.
+This will replace the non modular dependencies that run these select functions in PolyGlot.